kinna-music/kinna-music.github.io/_news/thecircle.md

 youtube-url:
 ---

-Kinna’s live album ‘The Circle’ was released on streaming platforms on Friday 22nd September.
-Visit Bandcamp to find out more: <https://kinna.bandcamp.com/album/the-circle-live-album>
+Kinna’s live album ‘The Circle’ was released on streaming platforms on Friday 22^nd^ September.
+Visit  <a href="https://kinna.bandcamp.com/album/the-circle-live-album" target="_new">
+Bandcamp</a> to find out more.